medanisjbara/synapse-termux/GUIDE.md

 For more read [their wiki](https://wiki.termux.com/wiki/Termux-services).
 #### Certbot
-cetbot is [available via PyPI](https://certbot.eff.org/instructions?ws=nginx&os=pip), But it's support is partial.
+cetbot is [available via PyPI](https://certbot.eff.org/instructions?ws=nginx&os=pip), But its support is partial.
 They also mentioned this.
 > If you are on a more obscure or heavily customized system, these instructions may not work and the Certbot team may be unable to help you resolve the problem.

 So please if this doesn't work for you, do not bother them with the problem.
-Instead post it here and we might be able to work something out.
+Instead, post it here, and we might be able to work something out.

-Also, note that this installation ignores the `angueas` dependency for `certbot` as it is not necesairy to have in order to optain the certificate.
+Also, note that this installation ignores the `angueas` dependency for `certbot` as it is not necessary to have in order to obtain the certificate.
 To read more about this, check the [Installer development](https://eff-certbot.readthedocs.io/en/stable/contributing.html?highlight=augeas#installer-development) section in certbot documentation.
 It is possible to compile augeas on android, but you will need to add `#define __USE_FORTIFY_LEVEL 0` in `gnulib/lib/cdefs.h` to disable FORTIFY since it works differently on android.
 Check [augeas#760](https://github.com/hercules-team/augeas/issues/760).

-To install certbot, first setup the virtual environment.
+To install certbot, first set up the virtual environment.
 ```shell
 $ python -m venv $PREFIX/opt/certbot
 $ $PREFIX/opt/certbot/bin/pip install --upgrade pip
 ```
-Then install certbot in the virtual environemnt by running this command.
+Then install certbot in the virtual environment by running this command.
 ```shell
 $ $PREFIX/opt/certbot/bin/pip install certbot certbot-nginx
 ```